 contempt.
 This is good music for beating someone to death, with your bare hands.

-much slower and possessing more of an epic feeling.
-The music is very minimalist, as Mikko understands well that musical vision
+being much slower and possessing more of an epic feeling.
+The music is very minimalist, as Mikko understands well that musical

-comes before showing off.
-This is one of the main reasons he has kept this as a solo project, since he knows that many would
+vision comes before showing off.
+This is one of the main reasons he has kept this as a solo project, since he knows that many

-become bored with the simplistic approach that is required to realize his artistic vision.
-The song employs more tremolo riffs,
+would become bored with the simplistic approach that is required to realize his artistic vision.
+The song employs more tremolo

-for the opening minutes, though they are played over slower drums, thus giving an entirely different feel.
-The song then shifts
+riffs, for the opening minutes, though they are played over slower drums, thus giving an entirely different feel.
+The song

-toward using the arpeggio riffs as well as some simple strumming to create a more dismal and cold feeling.
-This is soon joined
+then shifts toward using the arpeggio riffs as well as some simple strumming to create a more dismal and cold feeling.
+This

-by a simple, yet highly effective, lead solo that adds to the mournful feeling of loss and hopelessness.
-The melodies are
+is soon joined by a simple, yet highly effective, lead solo that adds to the mournful feeling of loss and hopelessness.
+The